 Remuneration granted to Executive Management and acting Managers includes two main components - fixed and variable remuneration.
 Fixed benefits are related to those benefits assigned to Executive Management and acting Managers per their associated roles and responsibilities, whereas variable benefits are those awarded for the successful performance and achievement of specific objectives.
 Both Human Resources and members of the BNRC are involved in setting the above benefits and reviewing them annually, note that the Nominations and Remunerations Committee did not detect any deviations from the approved remuneration policy during the year.
-The below table sets out the total fixed and variable benefits granted to the top five members of Executive Management and acting Managers for year 2023:
+The table below sets out the total fixed and variable benefits granted to the top five members of Executive Management and acting Managers for the year 2024:

-Remunerations and benefits through the Company Fixed remuneration and benefits (KD) Number of Total variable remuneration and benefits (KD) Members Total monthly salaries during the year Health insurance Annual tickets Housing allowance Transportations allowance Children's education allowance Annual remuneration and accruals Five Members 178,025 7,502 7,279 15,737 5,417 12,000 231,944
+Remunerations and benefits through the Company Number of Total variable remuneration and benefits (KD) Members Total monthly salaries during the year Health insurance Annual tickets Housing allowance Transportations allowance Children's education allowance Annual remuneration and accruals Five Members 179,428 7,502 7,644 15,608 5,362 10,000 225,431